HansonSoftware/haydenhanson.dev/src/posts/test-driven-c-sharp.md

 ### 1.5 Writing Tests and C# Code

-The script above generates a testing file that will look similar to this:
+The script above generates a testing file where you can write your tests like so:

 **TwoSum.Tests/TwoSumTests.cs**